Skip to main content

 13. Description - Column description (optional).
 This field is later editable in Dataedo Editor.

 14. CustomField_1 - CustomField_40 - Additional custom fields to fill.
 They have to be already created through Dataedo.
-You can find which field number matches which custom column in custom_fields table in Dataedo repository.
+You can find which field number matches which custom column in the custom_fields table in the Dataedo repository.

 Importing